Azure/azure-orbital-integration/tcp-to-blob/README.md

 # TCP to BLOB

-Script/docker container/Azure Kubernetes service that listens on a TCP port and writes contents to a BLOB in the configured Azure storage container.
+Azure Kubernetes service that listens for Azure Orbital Contact TCP connections and writes contents to a BLOB in the configured Azure storage container.

-## High level components/functionality
+## High level components
 - Vnet with subnets including:
   - `pod-subnet`: Where AKS TCP to BLOB instances will listen for TCP connections.
   - `orbital-subnet`: Delegated to Azure Orbital from which the service can send contact data to TCP to BLOB endpoint.